 Businesses and consumers are at a tipping point when choosing with whom to work or collaborate, and who to buy from, talk about and promote.
 Organisations that deliver bold solutions for both business and society are pushing ahead.
 The message is clear.
 Business development is now inseparable from business purpose.
 Corporate performance excels when twinned with sustainable business practices.

 January 2020.
 We have a decade to meet the 2030 agenda for the UN Sustainable Development Goals (SDGs).
 This is the time to move into a new era of action.
-BEE Midtown is here to make it achievable.
+Midtown BID is here to make it achievable.

-With our track record in collaboration, campaigns, waste reduction and championing cultural change, BEE Midtown will be recognised as London’s advocate for sustainable development.
+With our track record in collaboration, campaigns, waste reduction and championing cultural change, Midtown BID will be recognised as London’s advocate for sustainable development.
 We will continue to broadcast Midtown’s compelling case as the capital’s leading commercial centre.

 We are stakeholder-led.
 We represent the interests of over 400 businesses in Midtown: Holborn; Bloomsbury; St Giles; Farringdon; and Clerkenwell.
 We use information to drive long-term sustainable, commercial and social growth, evidenced across 3 areas: